kubermatic/docs/content/kubeone/master/architecture/requirements/machine_controller/azure/azure.en.md

   - `Subscription ID`: your subscription ID

 ### Resources cleanup
-During the machines cleanup, if KKP's Machine-Controller failed to delete the Cloud Provider instance and the user deleted that instance manually, Machine-Controller won't be able to delete any referenced resources to that machine, such as Public IPs, Disks and NICs.
+During the machines cleanup, if KKP's machine-controller failed to delete the Cloud Provider instance and the user deleted that instance manually, machine-controller won't be able to delete any referenced resources to that machine, such as Public IPs, Disks and NICs.
 In that case, the user should cleanup those resources manually due to the fact that, Azure won't cleanup any attached resources to the deleted instance.